Schalk1e/cleanfreak/README.md

 - [x] Versioned Release
 - [x] WSL does not have desktop or trash.
 Add checks when files do not exist...
 - [x] On move, prepopulate filename.
+- [ ] Add plan command for planning a subset of actions.
 - [ ] Make the cleanfreak dir optional...
 Otherwise move things to Documents or elsewhere on the filesystem?
 Maybe use `os.UserHomeDir`?
 - [ ] Migrate survey dependency to https://github.com/charmbracelet/bubbletea
 - [ ] Add trash support for windows.